tgalal/promptcmd/README.md

 ### Local and Remote Provider Support

 Use your Ollama endpoint or configure an API key for OpenAI, OpenRouter, Anthropic, or Google.
-Swap between them with easeA.
+Swap between them with ease.

 ```bash
 $ promptctl create render-md